1894–1987 New Zealand alcohol licensing referendums: Under the Alcoholic Liquors Sale Control Act of 1893

 The Alcoholic Liquors Sale Control Act, 1893 provided that at each general election voters would decide about the alcohol licensing regime.
 They would choose between 'licensing': the granting of more licenses, 'reduction', where no new licenses would be granted and 'prohibition' - a total ban on alcohol sales.
 For the prohibition option to pass it had to receive 60% of the valid votes, and if it failed to reach this threshold its vote total would be added to 'reduction'.
 Under this system, 'reduction' solidly won all six referendums between 1894 and 1908.

 Under the Licensing Amendment Acts of 1910 and 1918

 The Licensing Amendment Act of 1910 changed the process above.
 Now voters would choose between 'licensing' and 'prohibition'.
 The option to permit licensing narrowly won both the 1911 and 1914 referendums held under this system.
 The Licensing Amendment Act of 1918 required another referendum before 30 April 1919.
 This referendum also stated that if prohibition was rejected, in future general elections voters would choose between 'licensing', a 'state monopoly' and 'prohibition'.
-In the plebiscite voters again narrowly chose licensing over prohibition, though prohibition had been winning until the votes of overseas soldiers (who were strongly in favor of licensing) were counted.
+In the plebiscite voters again narrowly chose licensing over prohibition, though prohibition had been winning until the votes of overseas soldiers (who were strongly in favour of licensing) were counted.